-Serve the mujadara with Mediterranean salads like Fattoush or tabbouleh.
+Serve the lentils and rice with Mediterranean salads like Fattoush or tabbouleh.
 You can serve it with steak, baked chicken, fried fish, or you can make another popular Egyptian dish called Koshari using it.
 More on what to serve with it in the recipe card.
 I hope you like this lentils and rice recipe!

 Mujadara Lentils with Rice

 - 1 cup long-grain rice wash and then soak for 15 minutes.
 Check note #2